tony-azevedo/FlyAnalysis/README.md

 For more script-like analysis routines, the Record directory contains example scripts, with different sections, to analyze data within and across experiments.
 As an example, a Record_<name>.m script my make several plots that together would go into a figure of a paper.
 Script_<script_name>.m files typically contain specific analyses which might be run in a section of a record.
 Often, Script_<name>.m files start as a section of a record and typically gets moved to its own file for readability of the Record_<name>.m, rather than to repeat a code snippet.

 Finally, FlySound can acquire continuous data.
-FlyAnalysis provides routines, in the continousAnalysis directory, to extract individual trials from the continously acquired data and to save them to .mat files, as for discrete trial based analyasis.
+FlyAnalysis provides routines, in the continousAnalysis directory, to extract individual trials from the continously acquired data and to save them to .mat files, so that the same trial based analysis can be done on those trial structures.
 In addition, `continousDataReader()` opens a simple viewer that allows the user to scan through recordings of continuous data, zoom in, annotate, and extract data.

 ## Installation